alanbover/deathnode/README.md

 ./deathnode -autoscalingGroupName ${ASG_NAME} -delayDelete 300 -mesosUrl ${MESOS_URL} -polling 60 -protectedFrameworks Eremetic -debug
 ```

+### Constraints
+When removing an instance, contraints are used by deathnode to filter which instances are not able to be picked up as candidates (best efford).
+Multiple contraints can be specified.

+* noContraint: Applies no constraints
+* protectedConstraint: Do not pick instances that has tasks from protected frameworks
+* filterFrameworkConstraint: Do not pick instances that has tasks from the specified framework
+* taskNameRegexpConstraint: Do not pick instances that has tasks that it's name match a certain regexp

 ## Build
 To execute the test, run:
 ```